aristanetworks/anta/README.md

 ## About this repository

 This repository has automation content to test Arista devices.
-It can be use for an NRFU (Network Ready For Use) testing or on a production network.
+It can be use for an NRFU (Network Ready For Use) testing or on a production network (periodically or on demand).

 To run these tests, once you are done with the requirements described below, you simply need to indicate:
 * Your devices name or IP address in a text file.
 Here's an [example](devices.txt).